Gil-ADDA/CE-LAB/README.md

 It's important to note that collecting a new dataset and retraining the model can be a resource-intensive process that requires careful evaluation of performance on a separate validation dataset.
 Additionally, investing in additional hardware, such as GPUs, may be necessary to train the model efficiently.
 Critical Reflection and Lessons Learned

 Transfer learning can be used for both image classification and object detection, but image classification was more suitable for this project than object detection.
 Initially, the bounding box feature of object detection was appealing, but I lacked the resources to create a comprehensive dataset and the time to implement it.
 For those considering object detection, consider the time and resources needed to match the desired outcome with the data.
-For data requirements, refer to the table and explanation in AI at the Edge (O'Reilly Media, Inc., 2023) (attached below).
+For data requirements, refer to the table ,from chapter 7, and explanation in AI at the Edge (O'Reilly Media, Inc., 2023) (attached below).

 ![Data requirmentes Table](https://github.com/Gil-ADDA/CE-LAB/blob/1591c633fefef7717f39c174b17560ccd6428153/image/Data%20requirements%20for%20common%20tasks.png)